 we are NOT registered as a 501(c)(3)

-Some of these articles may contain copyrighted material, the use of which has not always been specifically authorized by the copyright owner.
+Some of the articles on this website may contain some copyrighted material, the use of which has not always been specifically authorized by the copyright holder.
 We are making such material available in our efforts to advance understanding of religious, environmental, political, human rights, economic, democracy, scientific, and social justice issues, etc. We believe this constitutes a 'fair use' of any such copyrighted material as provided for in section 107 of the US Copyright Law.
 In accordance with Title 17 U.S.C.
 Section 107, the material on this site is distributed without profit to those who have expressed a prior interest in receiving the included information for research and educational purposes.
 Under the 'fair use' rule of copyright law, an author may make limited use of another author's work without asking permission.
 Fair use is based on the belief that the public is entitled to freely use portions of copyrighted materials for purposes of commentary and criticism.
-The fair use privilege is perhaps the most significant limitation on a copyright owner's exclusive rights.
+The fair use privilege is perhaps the most significant limitation on a copyright holder's exclusive rights.